Bamunkumbit: Religion

 More than half of Bamunkumbit villagers, particularly the elderly, are traditionalists.
 They hold so firmly to their native beliefs and the worship of the kwifor.
 The Kwifor is the secret and supreme authority believed to be governing the village spiritually whereas the Fon is physical leader who governs the village.
 All villagers, with the Fon inclusive, are expected to be submissive to the Kwifor.

-The minority Mbororo community of Bamunkumbit are Muslims and they worship Alla.

-There is equally a dominant presence of Christian churches in Bamunkumbit village with the most common ones being: Catholic, Presbyterian, Baptist, Full Gospel etc.

-In the year 2004, there was a great persecution of Christians who belonged to the Apostolic Church denomination.
+The minority Mbororo community of Bamunkumbit are Muslims, but there is a dominant presence of Christian churches in Bamunkumbit village with the most common ones being Catholic, Presbyterian, Baptist, and Full Gospel.
+In the year 2004, there was a great persecution of Christians who belonged to the Apostolic Church.
 These Christians were accused by the traditionalists for interfering in their tradition and were severely tortured and compelled to denounce their faith.
 Those who didn't denounce their faith were eventually driven out of the village.
 The Apostolic Church house was torn down in the process.